resbazaz/organization/GOVERNANCE.md

 ### Membership

-ResBaz is a grassroots community of members based in Tucson, Arizona, USA. [how do people become members?]
+ResBaz is a grassroots community of members based in Tucson, Arizona, USA.
+Membership in ResBaz is self-appointed.

 #### Communication

-ResBaz communicates with the community through a variety of channels, including its website, slack, gittr, social media, and with contributions directly to the [ResBaz GitHub](https://github.com/resbazaz).
+ResBaz communicates with the community through a variety of channels, including its [website](https://researchbazaar.arizona.edu/), slack, [gittr](https://app.gitter.im/#/room/#resbaz_Arizona:gitter.im), [social media](https://twitter.com/resbazaz), and with contributions directly to the [ResBaz GitHub](https://github.com/resbazaz).

 #### Voting membership